zaitanabil/Airline-Tweets-Sentiment/README.md

 ### 4. Model Evaluation

 #### Evaluation Metric
-The chosen evaluation metrics were accuracy, precision, recall, and F1-score.
-Accuracy provided an overall effectiveness of the model, while precision and recall offered insights into its performance across individual classes.
-The F1-score, being the harmonic mean of precision and recall, gave a balanced measure of the model's accuracy and completeness, essential in a multi-class classification scenario like sentiment analysis.
+For assessing the model's performance, I selected metrics such as accuracy, precision, recall, and F1-score.
+Accuracy serves as a measure of the model's overall effectiveness.
+Precision and recall shed light on its ability to perform accurately across different classes.
+The F1-score, which is the harmonic mean of precision and recall, provides a comprehensive view of both the model's precision and its thoroughness, which is particularly important in multi-class scenarios like sentiment analysis.

-I've also added "Training and Evaluation Time" to take it into account when choosing the best classifier if necessary.
+Additionally, I've incorporated 'Training and Evaluation Time' as a metric.
+This will aid in determining the most efficient classifier when time is a critical factor in the decision-making process.

 #### Model Performance
 The SVC model showcased exceptional precision and accuracy, notably in pinpointing negative sentiments.
 It also maintained balanced recall and F1-scores, indicating its overall efficiency.
 Despite this, the SVC takes about twice as long to process as the RandomForest model, even with comparable accuracy levels.
 In scenarios where time isn't a critical factor, the SVC would be the ideal choice.
 However, with an anticipated surge in data volume, which could extend processing times further, the faster RandomForest model might be a more suitable option due to its similar accuracy but quicker execution.